bitprj/BitCamp/Serverless-Functions/README.md

 # Bitcamp Serverless ⚡

 Serverless architectures offer greater scalability, more flexibility, and quicker time to release, all at a reduced cost.
-Functions is also a great solution for processing bulk data, integrating systems, working with the internet-of-things (IoT), and building simple APIs and micro-services.
+These attributes make functions an ideal place to start when introducing students to backend development.
+They will obtain the skills of processing bulk data, integrating systems, and building simple APIs and micro-services.
+Without the need to manage a server, Functions allow students to focus on the logic of the backend and develop essential skills needed for other aspects of computing as well.
+The abstraction also makes serverless architectures perfect for introducing students with no prior experience to application development.

 ## The Goal 🥅
 **Who?** Built with the audience of college and high school students that have minimal to advanced coding experience in mind.
 Most do not have experience with APIs with serverless architectures.